Home Contact About Us Sites & Links Newsletter

 Inflation calculations are a snap, at least from 1800 forward, using this site.
 So if you want to figure out how much grt-grt-grt grandpa paid for that property in today's dollars, here's the place to do it.

 A perpetual Calendar would tell you that July 4th, 1776 was a Thursday.
-This site not only has a perpetual calendar but a short lesson on Java Script.

 Download FREE FORMS from Ancestry.com or Family Tree Magazine.